Vaccines are medicines that help to protect you and your family from infectious diseases by boosting your immune system.

 Pregnant women: vaccine needs

-It’s recommended that pregnant and breastfeeding women get influenza and whooping cough vaccines.
+It’s recommended that pregnant and breastfeeding women get influenza, whooping cough and COVID-19 vaccines.
 These vaccines can protect women from these diseases, and the vaccines also protect their babies.
-For example, when a pregnant woman gets the whooping cough vaccine, her baby gets antibodies.
-These antibodies protect the baby from whooping cough until they’re old enough to get the vaccine.
+For example, if you get the whooping cough vaccine in pregnancy, your baby gets antibodies.
+These antibodies protect your baby from whooping cough until your baby is old enough to get the vaccine.

-Adults and children with weakened immune systems: vaccine needs
+Adults and children with weak immune systems: vaccine needs

 It’s very important for these people to be protected against diseases, but vaccination can be complicated for them.
 They might need extra vaccines or extra doses to make sure that the vaccine works properly.
 There are also some vaccines that people with weak immune systems shouldn’t have, like the measles, mumps and rubella vaccine.